ucd-library/ror-extend-demo/details.md

 #### keywords

+We identified the subject area researched or taught within a unit to be of interest to stakeholders.
+Therefore, we needed to identify a controlled vocabulary that would allow describing all fields of scholarship within a department.
+Selecting a comprehensive vocabulary proved challenging, after we discovered that several widely used options were science and technology heavy (eg., UNESCO codes), and we needed a comparable comprehensiveness in the arts and humanities.

 #### CIPS Codes

-Organizations are encouraged to add [CIPS Codes](https://nces.ed.gov/ipeds/cipcode/default.aspx?y=55) to their organizational records.
-After a review of a number of potential classification, these codes were determined to be the best existing solution for comparing the overlap between organizations from different ROR entities.
+We selected [CIPS Codes](https://nces.ed.gov/ipeds/cipcode/default.aspx?y=55) as a comprehensive controlled vocabulary to describe the scholarship of a unit with an institutional.
 CIPS codes are strictly identifiers, and not represented as linked data formally.
-To encourage the use of CIPS codes, we have created linked data objects for the CIPS codes as well, and some of our tooling will process cips codes specially
+To encourage the use of CIPS codes, we have created linked data objects for the CIPS codes as well, and some of our tooling will process CIPS codes specially.

 ## Details of the ROR Extension Schema